oinone/oinone-docs/en/DevManual/Tutorials/DiscoverTheFront-endFramework/chapter1-widget.md

 ![](https://oinone-jar.oss-cn-zhangjiakou.aliyuncs.com/welcome-document/Development/Tutorial/ExploreFrontendFramework/chapter-1/card.png)

-# V. Universal Card with Slots
+# Ⅵ. Universal Card with Slots

 In a previous exercise, we built a simple Card component.
 But to be honest, its functionality is quite limited.
 What if we want to display arbitrary content in the card, such as a subcomponent?
 Well, that won't work because the card's content is described with a string.
 However, it would be very convenient if we could describe the content as a template.